MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-ingestion-mapping-command.md

 `.show` [`table`|`database`] *EntityName* `ingestion` *MappingKind* `mapping` *MappingName*

-View all mappings or all mappings of a certain type:
+View all mappings or all mappings of a specific type:

 `.show` [`table`|`database`] *EntityName* `ingestion` [ *MappingKind* ] `mappings`